As seen on TikTok · YouTube · FacebookHearLifeRestored | 📌 Save to Pinterest

 • Have mild to moderate hearing loss

-• Are comfortable with technology
+• Are comfortable using a smartphone app

 • Want to avoid $4,000+ clinic costs

-• Have stable (not worsening) loss
+• Have stable (not rapidly worsening) loss

 ✓ Prescription is right if you...